Blog

 Testsigma positions AI as the enabler of scriptless testing at scale.
 Its NLP engine removes the scripting barrier at the authoring stage, and its AI maintenance layer removes the update burden at the maintenance stage.
 The combination is designed to make comprehensive test coverage achievable for teams that cannot employ specialist automation engineers.

-• Smart execution AI prioritises test scenarios based on recent code changes rather than running the full suite every time
+Smart execution AI prioritises test scenarios based on recent code changes rather than running the full suite every time.
+In active development environments where not every change warrants a full regression run, this risk-weighted selection keeps pipeline times manageable without sacrificing coverage of the areas most likely to have been affected.

-• AI maintenance continuously monitors test health and flags scenarios that are at risk of failure before they break
+AI maintenance continuously monitors test health and flags scenarios at risk of failure before they break.
+This proactive monitoring prevents the situation where a fragile test passes intermittently until it finally fails at the worst possible moment in a release pipeline.

 • AI self-healing capabilities are developing and do not yet match the accuracy of leading AI-native platforms